rowg/rangeseries-editing-utility/README.md

 # rangeseries-editing-utility
-A utility to help with editing rangeseries files
+A utility to help edit rangeseries files